LiXiaoli921/EVSGL/README.md

 ## Overview
 ### EVSGL: An Enhanced View-specific Graph Learning Framework for Multiview Clustering, 2022

-## The code is soon sorted out and uploaded
+Here we provide the implementation of the EVSGL method, which is submitted to IEEE TCYB.

-Here we provide the implementation of the EVSGL method as follow:
+## Architecture
 + `data/` contains the six real-world dataset file;
 + `evoke.py` contains the Probabilitic graph generation module
 + `model.py/` contains: